webdevjscoder/youtube-api-project/README.md

 You will need a google account, if you don't have one, you will need to create one.

-1. Copy and paste the url link in your browser https://console.developers.google.com/apis/library?project=youtube-api-project-01&folder&organizationId
+1. Copy and paste the url link in your browser or just click it if you can https://console.developers.google.com/apis/library?project=youtube-api-project-01&folder&organizationId

 2. Scroll down and click on the YouTube API